abdulakram17/abdulakram-python/README.md

 # abdulakram-python
-A repository with Python practice exercises, covering basics to advanced topics, including OOP, data structures, and mini-projects.
+A repository with Python practice exercises, covering basics to advanced topics, including OOPs and mini-projects.